 - You only need 3 simple ingredients (just like these sourdough banana pancakes)

-- Comes together within 25 minutes (this blender peanut butter is even faster to make!)
+- Comes together within 25 minutes (almost as quick as my blender peanut butter)

 Ingredients For Coconut Raffaello Balls